Happy Frickin’ Friday, Teachers!!

 Can you tell me about yourself as a person outside of teaching?

-The Wine with Teacher podcast has now reached over 76,000 downloads with over 250 positive reviews on Apple Podcasts.
+The Wine with Teacher podcast has now reached 82,000 downloads with over 250 positive reviews on Apple Podcasts.
 It is released fortnightly on Friday.
 The Wine with Teacher magazine has sold over 1000 copies worldwide.
 Each issue is filled with articles written by teachers on relevant teaching issues.
 It is released six times a year.